VirtusLab/git-machete/docs/source/cli/file.rst

     git machete file

-Outputs the absolute path of machete definition file.
+Outputs the absolute path of branch layout file.
 The file is always called ``machete`` and is located in the git directory of the project.

 Three cases are possible: